tzler/server_side_psych/experiment_setup/integration_demo/README.md

 $ npm install express mongodb assert https socket.io minimist
 ```

-Now we're ready to integrate our server-side tools with a simple experiment.
+Now we're ready to integrate our server-side tools with this simple experiment.
 First, we'll make sure that each experiment imports node's `socket.io`.
 You can do this by directing the client to the directory where node (e.g. app.js) is running, using the header in your HTML file.
 Most commonly this is in index.html; in the demo it's line 9 of index.html, which is essentially:

 ```
 <head>